jurassic73/split89/readme.md

   I cut 8" wires again, six at a time, to connect to my pro micro and then tied them to the matrix as you can see below.
 I had some scrap left over but it's worth it for ease of install to ensure everything can reach with slack to give you routing options.

-  There is a jumper and resistor that need to be installed.
+  There is a jumper and resistor that need to be installed on the pro micro boards to tie pins to high and low.
 The wire jumper ties it's pin low to ground(right half).
-The resistor ties it's pin high(left half).
+The resistor ties it's pin high to VCC(left half).
 This is done so the Arduino knows which side is which to apply the firmware accordingly to what you've wired out.

 ![image](https://i.imgur.com/q0PjyJa.jpg)